Uber launches U.S. vaccine rides program in White House partnership

 With two of the three COVID-19 vaccines available in the United States requiring two separate shots, Uber would pay a maximum of $100 per passenger under the program.
 A company spokesman said Uber does not have an estimate for the number of vaccine rides it expects to provide.

-U.S. President Joe Biden two weeks ago announced the partnership with Uber and its rival Lyft Inc in an effort to boost COVID-19 vaccination rates at a time when U.S. demand for vaccines has declined.
+U.S. President Joe Biden two weeks ago announced the partnership with Uber and its rival Lyft Inc (LYFT.O) in an effort to boost COVID-19 vaccination rates at a time when U.S. demand for vaccines has declined. read more

 Biden has set a target of getting 70% of U.S. adults inoculated by July 4 so the country can be safely reopened for celebrations and small Independence Day holiday gatherings.
 As of Thursday, 48% of Americans have received at least one vaccine dose, according to the U.S. Centers for Disease Control and Prevention.